Sensing for Disasters Solutions

 • Weak integration with emergency services: Seamless interaction with first responders remains limited.

-The Sensing for Disasters project addresses these gaps through the development of sophisticated sensing technologies that include:
+The Sensing for Disasters Solutions addresses these gaps by developing sophisticated sensing technologies that include:

 • Robotics and AI: Enabling automated, precise disaster monitoring.